daattali/daattali.github.io/test.md

 date: 2015-06-14 11:30:00 -0700
 ---

 In this post we will walk through the steps required to build a shiny app that mimicks a Google Form.
 It will allow users to submit responses to some input fields, save their data, and allow admins to view the submitted responses.
+Like many of my other posts, it may seem lengthy, but that's only because I like to go into fine details to ensure everything is as foolproof and reproducible as possible.

 # Table of contents